-LJLA has an established general and business aviation operations.
-This includes Liverpool Aviation Services which is a Fixed Base Operator and Ravenair which has an approved engineering workshop at LJLA
+LJLA has established BAGA operations.
+This includes Liverpool Aviation Services which is a Fixed Base Operator and Ravenair which has an approved engineering workshop at the airport.

-There has been market interest from other operators but the only location available at LJLA at present is within the secure zone.
-Relocation to the southside of the Airport would enable the development of a dedicated business aviation centre outside the secure zone.
+There is market interest from other operators. but the only location available at LJLA at present is a single hangar plot immediately west of the existing BAGA facilities.
+The release of The Oglet from its Green Belt designation is essential if LJLA is to further develop these kind of facilities including a dedicated business aviation centre south of the runway.